The Masked Dancer (German TV series): Filming

 Production films in Cologne at MMC Studios where The Masked Singer has also filmed.

 Panelists and host

-Like in the original version, Matthias Opdenhövel will host the show.
+Like in the original version, Matthias Opdenhövel would host the show.
 On 2 January 2022, it was announced that the panel would consist of singer Alexander Klaws and presenter and actor Steven Gätjen.

 Guest panelists

 Like in The Masked Singer, various guest panelists appeared as the third judge in the judging panel for one episode.
 These guest panelists included:

 Contestants

 The show included 7 contestants.
 On 23 December 2021 the first three costumes were announced.
 On 4 January 2022 two more costumes were announced.
 The last two costumes were announced in the first live show.